junxit/us-congress-bills-114/metadata.md

 - 2016-09-26 — Passed Senate with an amendment by Unanimous Consent. (text: CR S6086-6088)
 - 2016-09-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S6086-6088)
 - 2016-09-26 — The committee substitute agreed to by Unanimous Consent. (consideration: CR S6085-6088)
+- 2016-09-27 — Message on Senate action sent to the House.
+- 2016-09-27 — Received in the House.
+- 2016-09-27 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-09-27 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-09-27 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.